Frequently Requested Statistics on Immigrants and Immigration in the United States

 Asylum seekers can submit an asylum request either affirmatively or defensively.
 The affirmative asylum process applies to persons who initially file an asylum application with USCIS as well as applicants who subsequently have their application referred by USCIS to the Executive Office for Immigration Review (EOIR).
 The defensive asylum process applies to persons in removal proceedings who appear before EOIR and people who apply for asylum at U.S. borders and points of entry.

 How many refugees entered the United States, and where were they from?

 Every year, the president in consultation with Congress sets the annual refugee admissions ceiling and allocations by region of origin.
-For FY 2019, the annual ceiling was set at 30,000 and for FY2020 at 18,000, both the lowest levels since the resettlement program was formally created in 1980.
-The Trump administration has asserted that cuts to the refugee program are necessary to shift resources and funding to address the backlog of cases in another system, the asylum one.
+The Trump administration set the annual ceiling at 18,000 in FY 2020 and 15,000 in FY 2021, down from the 30,000 ceiling of FY 2019 and the lowest since the resettlement program was formally created in 1980.
+The Biden administration has pledged to reverse the cuts, including by raising the FY 2022 ceiling to 125,000 refugees.

-The Democratic Republic of the Congo (DRC), Myanmar (also known as Burma), Ukraine, Eritrea, and Afghanistan were the primary countries of nationality, accounting for 84 percent (25,296) of all refugees resettled in 2019.
-Rounding out the top ten were Syria, Iraq, Sudan, El Salvador, and Colombia.
-Together, nationals of the top ten countries comprised 91 percent (27,315) of all refugee arrivals in 2019.
-(See Table 5.)
+The Democratic Republic of the Congo (DRC), Myanmar (also known as Burma), Ukraine, Afghanistan, and Iraq were the primary countries of nationality, accounting for 68 percent (8,100) of all refugees resettled in FY 2020.
+Rounding out the top ten were Syria, Eritrea, El Salvador, Moldova, and Sudan.
+Together, nationals of the top ten countries comprised 85 percent (10,000) of all refugee arrivals in FY 2020 (see Table 5).